ReSharplex/ReSharplex/README.md

-👋 Hey there!
-Welcome to my GitHub!
+👋 Welcome to my GitHub!

-💻 With over a year of experience in C# and a solid understanding of Golang, I'm particularly passionate about crafting solutions with C#.
+💻 I have over a year of experience in C# and some knowledge of Golang.
+I love working with C#.

-🌱 Fluent in German and good in English, I'm more comfortable communicating in German.
-Open for collaborations and excited to work on interesting projects.
+🌱 I’m fluent in German and good at English, but I prefer German for communication.
+Open to collaborations and excited about new projects.

-🚀 Passionate about contributing to challenging open-source projects, especially those involving C#.
-Let's build something awesome together!
+🚀 Passionate about contributing to open-source projects, especially with C#.
+Let’s create something great together!

-📫 Feel free to reach out for collaboration opportunities or just to connect!
+📫 Reach out for collaboration or just to connect!

 ![ReSharplex's GitHub stats](https://github-readme-stats.vercel.app/api?username=ReSharplex\&show_icons=true\&theme=radical)